The Waves begin the 2015-16 season on Friday at Fresno State.

 Martin A. Folb's photos of the Waves' 65-49 home win over the Lions.

-A veteran coach who is well-respected on the West Coast, Mark Amaral will begin his seventh season as the associate head coach for the Pepperdine men's basketball program in 2017-18.
+Mark Amaral spent seven seasons as an associate head coach for the Pepperdine men's basketball program between 2011-12 and 2017-18.

-Amaral is heading into his 18th season as a Division I coach and his 27th overall.
-Before coming to Pepperdine he was the associate head coach at Cal Poly for two seasons and was an assistant coach at Colorado State for two years and at UC Santa Barbara for seven (where he and Wilson were fellow assistants on the UCSB coaching staff for four seasons).
+Before coming to Pepperdine he was the associate head coach at Cal Poly for two seasons and was an assistant coach at Colorado State for two years and at UC Santa Barbara for seven (where he and Marty Wilson were fellow assistants on the UCSB coaching staff for four seasons).